jimenanemina1/challengeQA/README.md

 # challengeQA
-This is challenge oriented to understand the skills of an interviewee.
+This is challenge oriented to understand the skills of an interviewee on frontend automation.